privacore/helppages-findx/en/faq/did-you-mean.md

 # Does findx have a "Did you mean..." autocorrect feature?

-findx does not have a "Did you mean..." autocorrect feature at this time.
+Findx does have a "Did you mean..." autocorrect feature.
+It was implemented July 2017.

-However, you can turn on the [Auto Suggest](https://help.findx.com/en/features/auto-suggest) feature to choose from suggestions that appear in a drop-down list as you type.
+Due to the high demand from the eople using Findx, we've decide to take a shortcut.
+With limited time and ressources to build our own we've implemented the Bing outorrect feature.
+Findx still keeps searches private, and doesn't collect or share personal information with thirdparties.